Vaish-1011/ODD2023---Datascience---Ex-02/README.md

 (i) Using IQR detect weight outliers and print them

 (ii) Using IQR, detect height outliers and print them

+# Aim:
+TO detect and remove the outliers in the given data set and save the final data.

+# EXPLANATION
+An Outlier is an observation in a given dataset that lies far from the rest of the observations.
+That means an outlier is vastly larger or smaller than the remaining values in the set.
+An outlier is an observation of a data point that lies an abnormal distance from other values in a given population. (odd man out).Outliers badly affect mean and standard deviation of the dataset.
+These may statistically give erroneous results.Most machine learning algorithms do not work well in the presence of outlier.
+So it is desirable to detect and remove outliers.Outliers are highly useful in anomaly detection like fraud detection where the fraud transactions are very different from normal transactions.

+# ALGORITHM

+STEP 1
+Read the given Data

+STEP 2
+Get the information about the data

+STEP 3
+Detect the Outliers using IQR method and Z score

+STEP 4
+Remove the outliers

+# CODE AND OUTPUT

 CODE and OUTPUT:
 ```